 The year was 1860.
-Abraham Lincoln was president.
+Abraham Lincoln was elected president.
 The Pony Express started delivering mail.
 And in a little corner of the world a community bank was born.

 On September 3, 1860, Downingtown Bank was organized under the General Banking Law of Pennsylvania, to meet the needs of its local community.
 The first president of the Bank, Charles Downing, was a descendent of one of the Quaker families that settled the area in the late 1730’s and for whom the Borough of Downingtown is named.